Thinking of starting up in business?

 Thinking of buying a franchise?

-If you are interested in becoming self-employed, franchising may be worth considering.
+If you are interested in becoming self-employed, franchising might be worth considering.
 Franchising is where you buy a licence from the owner of a business to use their business idea.
 It means that you should be trading under an established brand, and the deal should include training and guidance on setting up.